Tenza Valley - Where Andes whispers abundance

 The entrance to Machetá town with the distance boards

-So for all practical purposes, the town of Candalaria - Machetá is the gateway to to the Tenza Valley.
+For all practical purposes, the town of Candalaria - Machetá is the gateway to the Tenza Valley from the Cundiboyacense plateau.

 Tenza comes from the language of Muiscas, called Chibcha - It means going down at night.
-It probably has a significance to the altitude and the route, always good to wonder.
+It probably has a significance to the altitude and the route, keep thinking!

 Shall we now take a trip to the land that is beautiful and mystical?